dataquail/chimeric/packages/core/README.md

 # Description

-The core types and utilities for the chimeric library
+The core types and utilities for the chimeric library.

 ## Installation